 The money is provided through a 2016 National Sexual Assault Kit grant from the Department of Justice.
 Sorenson Forensics will be paid $610 per tested kit and $2,200 per day of expert witness testimony.
 The city manager will have the option to extend the contract up to two one-year terms.
 City leaders said the new contract represents 9.4 percent cost savings per kit.
 Cori Goldstein, with Safe Alliance, praised the new funding.
 She’s thrilled that the Charlotte-Mecklenburg Police Department is getting more resources to solve sex crimes.

 “Anytime we have that ability to get someone off the street and potentially prevent another sexual assault is a huge asset to the community,” Goldstein said.

 In 2015, the Joyful Heart Foundation revealed that more than 1,000 sexual assault kits at CMPD had yet to be tested.
 CMPD told Channel 9 at the time that 351 were open cases and the rest were closed for a number of reasons, including the men and women involved declining charges.
 CMPD did not respond to Channel 9’s question asking how many kits are still in need of testing.
 In 2016, CMPD said there were 276 rapes, a 4 percent increase from the 5-year average.

 Click here to view this article and watch the video published on wsoctv.com

 Sorenson Forensics is a leading provider of advanced forensic casework and DNA testing services to federal, state and local crime laboratories.
 We also assist officers of the court in individual criminal cases and offer comprehensive forensic DNA services to private-industry clients.
-Contact us to see what we can do for you, and follow us on Facebook and and @ForensicLabPros on Twitter.
+Contact us to see what we can do for you, and follow us on Facebook, LinkedIn, or @ForensicLabPros on Twitter.